 Dutch Customs declaration

 You must inform Dutch Customs that you are exporting or importing goods from a country outside the EU.
-Visit the Customs website for a 3-step plan (in Dutch).
+Visit the Customs website to find out how to prepare yourself.

-Do you often export to or import from the UK?Then it is useful to apply for Authorised Economic Operator (AEO) status (in Dutch).
+Do you often export to or import from the UK?Then it is useful to apply for Authorised Economic Operator (AEO) status.
 This offers you various advantages in the field of international trade, such as fewer physical checks and priority checks.

 Do you have little experience with international trade?Then consider outsourcing your customs declaration to a forwarder or carrier (in Dutch).